LorenzoDePasquale/TWW2-Faction-Colors-Editor/README.md

 ## Known problems
 For some reason changes to the elves banner colors won't be reflected in the game; I've tried to change the color manually without this tool but couldn't manage to do it, so I have no idea how to fix this.

+Changes made by this program could be overwrited by some faction reskins, since those too change factions colors;

 ## Credits
 Special thanks to the team behind the [Pack File Manager](https://sourceforge.net/projects/packfilemanager/) project